MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-principals.md

 # Materialized view principals

 A materialized view can be created by a [Database Admin](../access-control/role-based-authorization.md).
-The creator of the materialized view automatically receives admin rights on the view.
+The creator of the materialized view automatically receives admin permissions on the view.
 Additional admins can be added afterwards, using the commands below.
-Any change to the view post creation, requires database admin permissions, or admin rights on the materialized view.
+Any change to the view post creation requires database admin permissions, or admin permissions on the materialized view.
+Permissions for materialized views behave similarly to those of tables.

-* See [Security roles management](../security-roles.md) for further details (materialized views behave similarly to tables in this respect).
+For more information, see [Security roles management](../security-roles.md).

 ## Syntax